aleathwick/midi_hammer/README.md

 # midi_hammer
 This repository contains firmware for my DIY digital piano project.
 Some videos of prototypes can be found here:
 - [Latest prototype (5 keys)](https://youtu.be/U8PAwi5l6Sw)
-- [24 key prototype](https://youtu.be/tgWXtYCHDI4) - an older prototype that uses more time intensive construction techniques that the latest 5 key prototype.
+- [24 key prototype](https://youtu.be/tgWXtYCHDI4) - an older prototype that used more time-intensive construction techniques.

 ## Overview
 Most of my prototypes so far use a simple lever action (like a see-saw - a weight on one end, finger on the other).
 Key positions are measured by hall effect sensors connected to a microcontroller (raspberry pico or teensy).
 To allow for half-presses etc., the microntroller firmware simulates a hammer, the position/speed of which is what generates note-ons sent over MIDI to a computer running virtual piano software like pianoteq.